 Considered one of Japan's top three peaks

-In a survey conducted by NHK, the national public broadcasting organization, Mt.
+In a survey conducted by NHK, Japan's national public broadcasting organization, Mt.
 Daisen ranked third in its “Japan's Greatest Summits' rankings, behind Mt.
 Fuji and Mt.
 Yari.

 The mountain is crisscrossed by a network of hiking trails that vary greatly in length, and technicality.
 You can find basic maps and instructions at the Daisen Information Center for the most popular and easily navigated courses.